finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

   - Text-only
   - Small Image
   - Large Image
-- Card Search Results: Keep viewing the currently selected card when orientation changes
-- Deck Editor: Keep current page when orientation changes
-- Deck Editor: Focus buttons move cards
 - Deck Editor: Organize cards by category when saving
 - Game-Play: Support grouping of dice
 - Game-Play: Automatically roll dice on phone shake
-- Platforms: Display gamepad and keyboard shortcuts/hotkeys in-app
-- Integration: Support multiple languages (Spanish,Chinese)
+- Integration: Support multiple languages (Spanish, Chinese, etc)
 - Integration: NanDeck + Squib + Magic Set Editor
-- Integration: Create tool to automatically convert games/decks to/from OCTGN/LackeyCCG/Cockatrice/CardWarden
+- Integration: Create tool to automatically convert games/decks to/from OCTGN/LackeyCCG/Cockatrice
 - Only to be pursued if all other goals have been completed: Support game-specific rules enforcement